Les Miles: Kansas

 On November 18, 2018, Miles was hired as head coach at the University of Kansas.
 He signed a five-year, $13.8 million contract.
 In his first year as coach, the Jayhawks finished 3–9 overall and 1–8 in the Big 12.
 They defeated Boston College on the road to earn their first win on the road against a Power Five Conference team in 48 games.
 Miles and athletic director Jeff Long had been friends since the 1980s, dating to their days at Michigan when Miles was an assistant and Long was an assistant athletic director.
 In the COVID-19 pandemic shortened season of 2020, Miles went 0–9, which marked the third time in school history the Jayhawks went winless.

 Miles was placed on administrative leave on March 5, 2021, due to an investigation of inappropriate conduct with female students while at LSU.
 On March 8, Miles and Kansas mutually agreed to part ways in the wake of the misconduct allegations.
 USA Todays Dan Wolken wrote that the decision to place Miles on administrative leave was "merely a placeholder" until lawyers could decide whether his ouster would be deemed a mutual agreement to part ways or a firing.
 Along similar lines, Yahoo!
-Sports' Pete Thamel said the manner of his departure was "mere semantics."
+Sports' Pete Thamel said the manner of his departure was "just semantics."

 Kansas and Miles settled for a $1.99 million buyout of the $8 million left in his contract at the time he was forced out, plus his monthly salary for March 2021.
 At a press conference the following day, Long said that Miles had assured him that there was nothing in his past "that could potentially embarrass the university or himself or our program."
 Long added that in February, he and other school officials had been alerted about "a legal dispute in Louisiana," but Miles had again assured him there was nothing to worry about.
 He claimed to have only learned about the allegations from the media.
 While Long was "beyond disappointed" that he had been forced to push Miles out, he believed it was "the right decision" under the circumstances."
 Long would be forced out himself later that day.

 A July 2021 article in The Kansas City Star alleged that when a football player alleged threats and harassment from other teammates in March 2019, the football program paid the player to leave campus and take classes online from his home out-of-state.
 The article also alleges Miles suggested the players settle their dispute "on the practice field, pitting them against each other—head-on—in full-contact drills."